 If your city is not yet using SeeClickFix (see below) please contact staff and elected officials to request that they start.

 Some East Bay cities use their own mobile app for hazard reports (see below).
 While these are useful, they are only good for issues within city borders, and many times the reports are not visible to the public.
 Try requesting to staff and elected officials that they use SeeClickFix as well.

 Bike East Bay hazards page

 We currently maintain our own hazard reporting page at BikeEastBay.org/hazards, and respond to reports by sending them along to the responsible agencies.
-However, these reports are otherwise visible only to people visiting our website therefore if your city uses SeeClickFix, we recommend reporting via that service.
+However, these reports are otherwise visible only to people visiting our website, so if your city uses SeeClickFix then we recommend reporting via that service.

 City websites or phone numbers